-The Association's capital position remains strong, with total members' equity of \$137,551,378, \$130,772,485, and \$122,714,994 at December 31, 2021, 2020 and 2019, respectively.
-Under regulations governing minimum permanent capital adequacy and other capitalization issues, the Association is required to maintain a minimum adjusted permanent capital of 7.0 percent of risk-adjusted assets as defined by the FCA.
+The Association's capital position remains strong, with total members' equity of \$143,175,413, \$137,551,378, and \$130,772,485 at December 31, 2022, 2021 and 2020, respectively.
+Under regulations governing minimum permanent capital adequacy and other capitalization issues, the Association is required to maintain a minimum adjusted permanent capital of 7.0% of risk-adjusted assets as defined by the FCA.
 The permanent capital ratio measures available at-risk capital relative to risk-adjusted assets and off-balance-sheet contingencies.
 The ratio is an indicator of the institution's financial capacity to absorb potential losses beyond that provided in the allowance for loss accounts.
-The Association's permanent capital ratio at December 31, 2021, 2020 and 2019 was 12.1 percent, 12.6 percent, and 13.5 percent, respectively.
+The Association's permanent capital ratio at December 31, 2022, 2021 and 2020 was 11.9 percent, 12.1 percent, and 12.6 percent, respectively.

 Effective January 1, 2017, new regulatory capital requirements for banks and associations were adopted.
-Under the new regulations, the Association is required to maintain a minimum Common Equity Tier 1 (CET1), Tier 1 Capital and Total Capital ratios of 4.5 percent, 6.0 percent, and 8.0 percent, along with a capital conservation buffer of 2.5 percent applicable to each ratio, respectively.
+Under the new regulations, the Association is required to maintain a minimum Common Equity Tier 1 (CET1), Tier 1 Capital and Total Capital ratios of 4.5 percent, 6.0 percent and 8.0 percent, along with a capital conservation buffer of 2.5 percent applicable to each ratio, respectively.
 The 2.5 percent capital conservation buffer will be phased in over a three-year period ending on December 31, 2019.

-The Association's Common Equity Tier 1 ratio was 13.0 percent and Tier 1 Capital ratio was 13.0 percent, and total capital ratio was 13.4 percent at December 31, 2021.
+The Association's Common Equity Tier 1 ratio was 11.8 percent and Tier 1 Capital ratio was 11.8 percent, and total capital ratio was 12.1 percent at December 31, 2022.
 Under the new regulations, the Association is required to maintain a minimum Tier 1 Leverage ratio of 4.0 percent, along with a leverage buffer of 1.0 percent, and a minimum Unallocated Retained Earnings Equivalents (UREE) leverage ratio of 1.5 percent.
-The Association's Tier 1 Leverage ratio was 12.3 percent and UREE Leverage ratio was 13.3 percent at December 31, 2021.
+The Association's Tier 1 Leverage ratio was 11.4 percent and UREE Leverage ratio was 11.1 percent at December 31, 2022.
 The CET1 capital ratio is an indicator of the institution's highest quality of capital and consists of unallocated retained earnings, qualifying common cooperative equities (CCEs) that meet the required holding periods and paid-in capital.
 The Tier 1 Capital ratio is a measure of the institution's quality of capital and financial strength.
 The Total Capital Ratio is supplementary to the Tier 1 Capital ratio, the components of which include qualifying CCEs subject to certain holding periods, third-party capital subject to certain holding periods and limitations, and allowance and reserve for credit losses subject to certain limitations.
 The Tier 1 leverage ratio is used to measure the amount of leverage an institution has incurred against its capital base, of which at least 1.5 percent must be Unallocated Retained Earnings (URE) and URE equivalents.
 This is the UREE Leverage ratio.